duvenaud/relax/README.md

 We give unbiased, adaptive analogs of state-of-the-art reinforcement learning methods such as advantage actor-critic.
 We also demonstrate this framework for training discrete latent-variable models.

+Code for VAE Experiments lives here.
+The Discrete RL experiments can be found at: https://github.com/wgrathwohl/relax_a2c